 For the dough: Mound the flour on a work surface and form a well in the center.
 Warm the filtered water to 90 degrees, dissolve the yeast and set aside for 15 minutes.

-Add 1/2 teaspoon salt to the well along with half the yeast mixture.
+Add the salt to the well along with half the yeast mixture.
 Working from the center outward, pull the sides of the well into the center until all the flour is incorporated (the mixture will be sticky).
 Continue to mix the dough and add the remaining yeast in increments until all the yeast mixture is incorporated.
 Knead the dough until it is elastic, silky and no longer sticky.
 Add pinches of flour if necessary to reduce the stickiness but do not add too much or the dough will be dry.
 Knead the dough for 15 minutes.

-For the cured black olives: In a large stockpot, bring 1 gallon of water to a boil.
+For the cured black olives: In a large stockpot, bring 1 gallon water to a boil.
 Add the olives to a strainer and dip 5 to 6 times in the boiling water to remove the excess salt.
 Meanwhile, heat the extra-virgin olive oil on medium heat in a saucepan.
 Add the fresh rosemary and heat in the oil until just fragrant.
 Remove the pan from the heat and add the olives to the rosemary oil.
 Allow to cool at room temperature to marinate.
 Marinate the olives overnight to pick up the rosemary flavor.

 For the pizza: Place a pizza stone in the oven and preheat to 550 degrees F. Let it heat for at least 30 minutes.

 Form the dough into a 12-inch disk with plenty of bench flour (make sure the dough is the same thickness throughout, especially the center).
 Place on a pizza peel dusted with flour and spread the melted leeks onto the dough evenly, leaving a 1-inch border around the outside.